casualwriter/casualwriter.github.io/powerchrome/interface.md

 ### How it works

-PowerChrome will load startup HTML page with builtin chromium-base web browser, and import `powerchrome.js` to initialize interface, then call `window.onPageReady()` for application startup.
+PowerChrome will load the startup HTML page with built-in Chromium-based web browser, import the `powerchrome.js` file to initialize the interface, and then call `window.onPageReady()` to start the application.

-After interface is initialized, HTML/JavaScript application may call `pb.apiFunctions(..)` for application service.
+Once the interface has been initialized, the HTML/JavaScript application can call `pb.apiFunctions(..)` to access the application's services.

 ### API Syntax